-Technology is used in almost all aspects of our business and operations, and as part of our Client strategy, we are investing in enhancing the digital side of our business by digitizing interactions and processes, using digital to be more personal, proactive and predictive with our Clients and building new digital business models.
+Information and technology are used in almost all aspects of our business and operations.
+As part of our Client strategy, we continue to enhance the digital side of our business to support and enable new business models and processes that are more personal, proactive and predictive.

 Our business and the successful implementation of our digital strategy are dependent on various factors including maintaining a secure environment for our Clients, employees and other parties' information.
-This requires the effective and secure use of information technology systems, including controls around logical access, physical access and data management.
-We engage with various stakeholders through various technologies, including digital, mobile applications and other technologies as they emerge, including cloud computing, artificial intelligence and robotics.
-We use these technologies to collect, process and maintain information relating to business transactions and financial reporting, as well as the personal information of our Clients and employees.
-We also obtain services from a wide range of third-party service providers and have outsourced certain business and information technology functions to third parties in various jurisdictions.
+This requires the effective and secure use, management and oversight of information and physical assets.
+We engage with various stakeholders and leverage emerging technologies, including digital, mobile applications, cloud computing, artificial intelligence and robotic process automation.
+These technologies are used to collect, process and maintain information relating to business transactions and financial reporting, as well as the personal information of our Clients and employees.
+We also obtain services from a wide range of third-party service providers and have outsourced some business and information technology functions in various jurisdictions.